 Relationships are a dynamic, flexible way to combine data from multiple tables for analysis.
 A relationship describes how two tables relate to each other, based on common fields, but does not merge the tables together.
 When a relationship is created between tables, the tables remain separate, maintaining their individual level of detail and domains.

 Think of a relationship as a contract between two tables.
 When you’re building a viz with fields from these tables, Tableau brings in data from these tables using that contract to build a query with the appropriate joins.

-Learn more: The ability to relate your data is an important feature of Tableau's new data modeling capabilities.
+Learn more: The ability to combine data using relationships is an important feature of Tableau's new data modeling capabilities.
 For more information, see What's Changed with Data Sources and Analysis.
 Learn more about how relationships work in these Tableau blog posts:

 - Relationships, part 1: Introducing new data modeling in Tableau(Link opens in a new window)